We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Casper mattresses are known for offering support that also helps you stay cool at night.
 The Original Mattress is available in hybrid or all-foam models, and both feature perforated foam that is said to be more breathable than traditional memory foam.

-The company touts their mattress as ideal for side sleepers because the layers offer pressure relief for your hips, shoulders, and low back.
+The company touts their mattress as excellent for side sleepers because the layers offer pressure relief for your hips, shoulders, and low back.

 Many customers report a decrease in back pain and joint stiffness.
 However, a few say the mattress is too firm for their liking.